-Problem solving groups: These groups are used on our courses and are based on the principles of coaching and aim to develop problem-solving skills.
-Topics for discussion are negotiated e and then brainstorm to arrive at a range of potential solutions.
+Problem-solving groups: These groups are used on our courses and are based on the principles of coaching and aim to develop problem-solving skills regarding specific topics selected by carers.

 Reasoning: The process of using your mind to consider something carefully.